julio22011/AnetA8_with_KMS_Tinybee_v1/README.md

 <img height="350px" src="https://github.com/julio22011/AnetA8_with_KMS_Tinybee_v1/blob/master/images/Board%20and%20drivers.jpeg?raw=true">

 All the dip switches should be in the on position.
-In case you do not know much about electronics, the dip switch is the red switches under the driver, they are used to determine the steps behavior of the driver.
-For A4988 or TMC2209 they can be as shown in the following photo.
+In case you do not know much about electronics, the dip switch is the red switches under the driver, they are used to determine the steps behavior of the motor.
+For A4988 or TMC2209 they can be as shown in the following photo (all in on position).

 <img height="250px" src="https://github.com/julio22011/AnetA8_with_KMS_Tinybee_v1/blob/master/images/Dip%20switch%20for%20A4988%20or%20TMC2209.jpeg?raw=true">